TechCohort14/TA100-Tech14GroupWebsite-1/2_TicTacToe.md

 # Tic Tac Toe
 You will be referencing this [Tic Tac Toe](https://www.codebrainer.com/blog/tic-tac-toe-javascript-game) exercise.
-It is well guided and will provide you with the building blocks for a basic game.
-Some important chnages to teh instructions that they provide.
-Since each person will be working on their own html page, CSS stylesheet, and javascript.
-Some steps have been taken care of.
+It is well guided and will provide you with the building blocks for a basic Tic Tac Toe game.
+There are some important changes to the instructions that they provide.
+Since each person will be working on their own html page, CSS stylesheet, and javascript we need to make sure you have your own.
+Please follow the steps below before getting started.

-### Clone the repository
+### 1. Clone the repository
 First step will be to clone this repository.
 You can refer to previous [exercise](https://github.com/TechCohort14/TA100-GitFlowWebsite/blob/main/4_CloneWebsite.md) to figure out how to clone the repository.

 Once you clone the repository make sure to create a branch.

-### HTML, TTTstyle.css, ans Script.js Page:
+### 2. HTML, TTTstyle.css, ans Script.js Page:
+Before you get started, make sure you are on your own branch (not main branch).
+Unlike the home page that everyone worked on, in this exercise will have three files to work on.
 The nameTicTacToe.html will be the base html.
 You will **COPY** this file and rename it by using your first and last name initial.
 So "Jane Doe" will copy the nameTicTacToe.html file and rename it jdTicTacToe.html.

-Do the same for the TTTstyle.css and script.js.
+Do the same for the **TTTstyle.css** and **script.js**.
 Make sure to copy and rename.
 So "Jane Doe" will have three files:

 ```js
 jdTicTacToe.html
 jdstyle.css
 jdscript.js
 ```
-In the **your** html file you will have to change the link to the css and javascript file.
+In **your** html file you will have to change the link to the css and javascript file.

 ```js
 <!DOCTYPE html>